 A note on fractional rates

-When using a fractional delivery rate (such as 0.25) the number of notifications to send will can be a fractional number.
-We round these up or down so a rate set to 0.25 with 30 units in stock would send 8 customer notifications (30 x 0.25 = 7.5 and then rounded up to 8).
+When using a fractional delivery rate (such as 0.25) the number of notifications to send will be rounded to the nearest whole number.
+For example, a rate set to 0.25 with 30 units in stock would send 8 customer notifications (30 x 0.25 = 7.5 and then rounded up to 8).
 If number of notification to send is between zero and one it is always rounded up to one (for example: 0.25 x 1 = 0.25 but rounded up to 1).